e-seng/writeups/osu!gaming25/miss_analyzer/readme.md

   address to keep `printf` happy
     - failure to do so will cause the bianry to crash

+I originally thought that building a call tree like this would cause issues for exploitation since a return address was continuously being pushed onto the stack, but since `main` builds its own stack frame everytime, it's actually fine.

 A small blocker to this would be that there is no address pointing to the GOT entry within the stack at the time we call.
 This is easily remedied however as we can introduce such a pointer into the stack before the `printf` call is